OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteTableToDelimitedFile/WriteTableToDelimitedFile.md

 * Can specify which Table columns to write to the delimited file.
 * Can specify to include or exclude the Table's index column from the output delimited file.

+If the Table was read from a DataStore with the [ReadTableFromDataStore](../ReadTableFromDataStore/ReadTableFromDataStore) command and the `IntNullHandleMethod` parameter was set to `UseIntNullValue` then the `IntNullValue` will automatically be set an empty string.

 ## Command Editor ##

 The following dialog is used to edit the command and illustrates the command syntax.